dazzitcorp/oldto/README.md

 * the frontend that presents data.

 When you first get going, create a `.env` file (or, even better, separate `.env.development` and `.env.production` files) in the `frontend` directory with the following keys and values:

     GOOGLE_MAPS_API_KEY=...
-    GOOGLE_MAPS_API_KEY_FOR_GEOCODING=
     MAPBOX_API_KEY=...

 and a `.env` file in the `pipeline` directory with the following keys and values:

     GOOGLE_MAPS_API_KEY=...

 Why two files?
 Because you'll probably want to use different keys, in order to use different restrictions.
-(As you'll see below, that's the same reason you might want different development and production keys.)
+(As you'll see below, that's the same reason you might want different development and production keys too.)

 Here's my current understanding:

 * frontend
   * GOOGLE_MAPS_API_KEY
     * Can be restricted by HTTP referer
+    * Can be restricted to Geocoding API
     * Can be restricted to Maps JavaScript API
       * `corrections.js`, a tool for internal use, also requires the Places API — but it isn't currently working
-  * GOOGLE_MAPS_API_KEY_FOR_GEOCODING
-    * Can't be restricted by HTTP referer?
-    * Can't be restricted by IP?
-    * Can be restricted to Geocoding API
   * MAPBOX_API_KEY
     * Can be restricted by HTTP referer
 * pipeline
   * GOOGLE_MAPS_API_KEY
-    * Can be restricted by IP?
+    * Can be restricted by IP
     * Can be restricted to Geocoding API

 Different HTTP referers is why you'll probably want to use different development and production keys in the frontend.

 (The pipeline doesn't need separate development and production keys because it's really "development only.")

 Now you're ready to perform some first-time initialization: